wmcadigital/wmn-design-system/src/www/pages/patterns/banner/index.njk.md

 <h3>How it works</h3>

 - The banner container width will expand if users are viewing the page with a browser width higher than 1280px
-- The image within the container will zoom to fill the size of the image container
 - User can add/remove text and call to action button
 - User can add a logo in the title